chaturkurma/ANDROID_project-1/README.md

 ## Features and Models:

-1. Survey: After the collecting the information, a basic survey form is displayed with a set of questions to answer in a simple way.
+1. Survey : After the collecting the information, a basic survey form is displayed with a set of questions to answer in a simple way.
-1. Admin Login: The Whole system will be under the control of admin and admin provides the inputs to system.
+2. Admin Login : The Whole system will be under the control of admin and admin provides the inputs to system.
 Updating / Deleting the colleges list will be done by admin.
-1. Student Login: Any student can login by creating an account.
+3. Student Login : Any student can login by creating an account.
 Student should provide all required information needed by college while filling the form.
-1. Student Preferences: After Login in, we have a preference page, where we enter our preferred location, Food style, culture and based on these preferences universities are shown.
+4. Student Preferences : After Login in, we have a preference page, where we enter our preferred location, Food style, culture and based on these preferences universities are shown.
-1. College selection: After creating a login, each student can see a list of colleges along their details.
+5. College selection : After creating a login, each student can see a list of colleges along their details.
 Colleges as per their preferences are shown.
-1. Student feedback form: Student can also give their reviews about this system by filling up a feedback form in system.
+6. Student feedback form : Student can also give their reviews about this system by filling up a feedback form in system.

 ## Functionality: